superv2018/Javascripts-Challenge-Tasks/README.md

 # Javascripts-Challenge-Tasks
-These are different javascripts tasks i solved.
-It done to sharpen my javascripts skills.
+These are different JavaScripts tasks I solved to sharpen my skills.